 Applying a certificate is not usually an overly complicated process.
 However depending on the type of content your site serves, it might be necessary to make a number of Front-End changes to ensure that the transition goes as smoothly as possible.
 I recently worked on rolling out HTTPS for Alaska Dispatch News, and in this post I’d like to talk about some of the things we came across in our effort towards getting the shiny green padlock next to our URL.

 HTTPS is the protocol of which certified pages are served over.
 Whenever you’re serving a page over HTTP (Unsecure) you’re able to embed and display content from HTTPS pages.
-For instance at the time of writing this post my blog is not certified, however this YouTube embed which sources from a secure page is:
+For instance lets say my blog is not certified, but this YouTube embed which sources from a secure page is:

 If it was the other way around, and this site was secure but the embed wasn’t, you’d receive a mixed content warning.
 The mixed content warning indicates that you’re trying to serve insecure content over a secure connection, and will block it from being displayed entirely.